windingtree/lif-token/README.md

 ### transferFrom

-Transfer tokens from one address to another with the allowance of tokens required between addresses.
+Transfer  an allowed amount of tokens from one address to another.
 ```
 transferFrom(address _from, address _to, uint _value, string _data) => (bool success)
 ```